telerik/ajax-docs/api/server/Telerik.Web.UI/RadGrid.md

                 with custom code logic.
                 Finally, you can use standard paging instead of custom paging to ensure the consistency of the data on grouping.

+###  AllowFilteringByColumn `Boolean`

+Gets or sets a value indicating whether the filtering of all tables in the
+            hierarchy will be enabled, unless specified other by GridTableView.AllowFilteringByColumn.

+###  AllowMultiRowEdit `Boolean`

+Gets or sets a value indicating whether Telerik RadGrid will allow
+            you to have multiple rows in edit mode.
+The default value is false.

+###  AllowMultiRowSelection `Boolean`

+Gets or sets a value indicating whether you will be able to select multiple rows
+            in Telerik RadGrid.
+By default this property is set to false.

+#### Remarks
+Note: You will not be able to select the Header, Footer or Pager
+            rows.

 ###  AllowPaging `Boolean`